MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 # Install the Microsoft Defender for Identity sensor

-Learn how to install the Microsoft Defender for Identity sensor on domain controllers.
+This article describes how to install the Microsoft Defender for Identity sensor, including a standalone sensor, using the installation wizard.

-> [!NOTE]
+- If you're using a proxy, we recommend that you install the sensor and configure your proxy together from the command line.
+For more information, see [Configure endpoint proxy and internet connectivity settings](configure-proxy.md).

-> When installing the sensor on Windows Server Core, or to deploy the sensor via a software deployment system, follow the steps for [silent installation](#defender-for-identity-sensor-silent-installation) instead.
+- When installing the sensor on Windows Server Core, or to deploy the sensor via a software deployment system, follow the steps for [silent installation](#defender-for-identity-sensor-silent-installation) instead.

 ## Prerequisites